dmyrs/git-timeclock/docs/api-docs.md

 ### Verbs

-- `punch` - create a "punch" - will either start or stop a shift
+- `report` - create a "punch" - will either start or stop a shift

     #### Options